rimjhimroy/katacoda_test/Bioinformatics_starter/repeat/step2.md

   scale_fill_manual(values = c("#868686FF", "#EFC000FF"))
 </pre>

->>Q4: What is the time of proliferation of the Gypsy and Copia elements? <<
+>>Q4: What is the peak values of percent identity distributions of the Gypsy and Copia elements? <<

 <br/>